leanprover-community/lean4-metaprogramming-book/md/main/metam.md

 input types and the second argument is the function body.

 There are multiple telescopes in the API and we don't intend to be exhaustive here.
-Something to note is that `n` is not necessarily the `MetaM` monad, but we are covering this subject here because telescopes are defined in `Lean.Meta` and also because we are already in `MetaM` when we want to use more powerful tools to deal with expressions.
+Something to note is that `m` is not necessarily the `MetaM` monad, but we are covering this subject here because telescopes are defined in `Lean.Meta` and also because we are already in `MetaM` when we want to use more powerful tools to deal with expressions.